johngoddard/Speechify/docs/redux-structure.md

 ### Playlist Tracks API Response Actions

-* `removePlaylistTrack`
+* `addPlaylistTrack`
 0. invoked from the API callback
-  0. the `CurrentPlaylist` reducer removes the appropriate track from the playlist.
+0. the `PlaylistReducer` adds the appropriate track from the playlist.

-* `addPlaylistTrack`
+* `removePlaylistTrack`
 0. invoked from the API callback
-  0. the `CurrentPlaylist` reducer adds the appropriate track from the playlist.
+0. the `PlaylistReducer` removes the appropriate track from the playlist.

 ## User Cycles